 - Eliminate mosquito breeding sites by filling holes where water could get trapped with concrete or sand

-- Employers can provide insect repellent (such as those that include DEET and are DEET-free from CoreTex), protective clothing (our customers love the PIP 7 oz.
+- Employers can provide insect repellent (such as those from CoreTex), protective clothing (our customers love the PIP 7 oz.
 FR Tan Bug Repellent Coveralls 9100-2110D), insect screens, mosquito nets, and mosquito coils and zappers for staff

 - Put a fine mesh over gutter grates to reduce the amount of litter that can enter and keep pits clear of debris that stops water flow